niondir/iot-dashboard/docs/pluginDevelopment.md

 # Datasource Api

-A Datasource is a JavaScript object that is responsible for fetching and caching data, so it can pass on the fetched data when `getValues()` is called.
+A Datasource is a JavaScript object that is responsible for fetching and caching data, so it can pass on the fetched data when `fetchData(resolve, reject)` is called.
-All additional information is passed via an `props` object into the constructor.
+All additional information is passed via a `props` object into the constructor.

 ## Props